vivekagarwal14/SE_WAPP_team2/proposal.md

 1. The customer will be required to maintain a minimum balance of $100 to maintain the account.
 2. All internal transfers/ money transactions are free of any charges.
 3. Money transactions with other banks will be levied with 1.5% handling charges.
-4. a one time insufficient funds fee will be levied on overdrafts.
+4. A one time insufficient funds fee will be levied on overdrafts.
 The additional aount will be treated as a credit card loan and an interest rate of 12.5%.